Sichuanese people: History

-Beginning from the 9th century BC, Shu (on the Chengdu Plain) and Ba (which had its first capital at Enshi City in Hubei and controlled part of the Han Valley) emerged as cultural and administrative centers where two rival kingdoms were established.
-Although eventually the Qin dynasty destroyed the kingdoms of Shu and Ba, the Qin government accelerated the technological and agricultural advancements of Sichuan making it comparable to that of the Yellow River Valley.
-The now-extinct Ba-Shu language was derived from Qin-era settlers and represents the earliest documented division from Middle Chinese.
+Beginning from the 9th century BC, the Kingdom of Shu (on the Chengdu Plain) and the State of Ba (which had its first capital at Enshi City in Hubei and controlled part of the Han Valley) emerged as cultural and administrative centers where two rival kingdoms were established.
+In 316 BC, the two kingdoms were destroyed by the State of Qin.
+After the Qin conquest of the six warring states, the newly formed empire carried out a forced resettlement.
+The now-extinct Ba–Shu language was derived from Qin-era settlers and represents the earliest documented division from Middle Chinese.

 South Sichuan was also inhabited by the Dai people who formed the serfs class.
 They were later thoroughly sinicized, adopting the local language of speech.
-Large numbers of foreigner merchant families from Sogdia, Iran and other countries immigrated to Sichuan.
+Large numbers of foreign merchant families from Sogdia, Persia and other Central Asian countries immigrated to Sichuan.
+A Sogdian temple is attested in Chengdu.

 During the Yuan and Ming dynasties, the population of Sichuan, Chongqing had been reduced due to immigration, deportation and flight of refugees fleeing war and plague, new or returning settlers from modern Hunan, Hubei, Guangdong and Jiangxi, replacing the earlier spoken language with different languages they adopted from the former regions to form a new standard language off communication.